dckc/madmode-blog/pages/2012/bake-fry-frozen-flask.md

 [sitemap]: https://bitbucket.org/DanC/palmagent/src/56501d8a2347754ff0240bcac8a6d41b9d7a9d0a/sitemap.py?at=default

-### wish list:
+I'm releasing it now before analysis paralysis sets in again, but there are still a few things to clean up and there are, of course, a number of features on my wish list:

- - side-by-side preview, a la trac wysiwyg or AaronSw's jotter
+ - side-by-side preview editing, a la trac wysiwyg or AaronSw's jotter
- - twitter track-back, disquss comments?
+ - comments? twitter track-back, disquss comments
- - collect my tweets into weekly items, a la Tim Bray and Norm Walsh
+ - recent diigo bookmarks, highlights
- - diigo integration?
+ - recent commits from github/bitbucket
- - recent commits
+ - collect my tweets etc. into weekly items, a la Tim Bray and Norm Walsh
  - jsmath
- - goodied from [pelican][]
+ - goodies from [pelican][]

 [pelican]: http://docs.getpelican.com/en/3.1.1/